Unified first law and some general prescription: a redefinition of surface gravity: A redefinition of surface gravity

-Finally, we redefine the surface gravity motivated by Rindler observer.
-We have seen that at the local Rindler causal horizon the Unruh temperature is proportional to the acceleration of the free falling observer.
-So in analogy with the Unruh temperature we assume that the surface gravity should be proportional to the acceleration of the model {\it i.e.}
+Finally, we redefine the surface gravity motivated by the concept of a Rindler observer.
+We have seen that at the local Rindler causal horizon, the Unruh temperature is the effective temperature experienced by a uniformly accelerating detector in a vacuum field.
+This temperature ($T=\frac{\hbar f}{2\pi c k_B}$) is proportional to the local acceleration ($f$) and has the same form as the Hawking temperature of a black hole \cite{misner}.
+So in analogy with the Unruh temperature we assume that the temperature $T_{RH}$ (the redefined Hawking temperature) should be proportional to the acceleration of the model (in units $\hbar=1=c=k_B$), i.e.